 Many cars have locking wheel nuts these days.
 They make it much harder for thieves to remove the wheels from your car and provide a little extra peace of mind.

-As part of the Motability Scheme’s worry-free package, customers have insurance included in their lease, which covers theft.
-Learn about your Scheme vehicle’s insurance cover and read about the other benefits of leasing a car through the Scheme.
+As part of the Motability Scheme’s all-inclusive package, customers have insurance included in their lease, which covers theft.

 Related articles